Ksarelto/simple-crud-api/README.md

 2. Open the folder in yout IDE
 3. In command line run command "npm install" to install all dependencies.
 4. Create .env file and add variable "PORT=3000"
-5. The application is ready to work
+5. The application is ready to run

 ## How to run application